FormerLurker/ArcWelderLib/readme.md

 * Long Parameter: --extrusion-rate-variance-percent=<decimal_value>
 * Example: ```ArcWelder --extrusion-rate-variance-percent=0.025```

-#### Maximum Gcode Length
+### Maximum Gcode Length
 Some firmware has a problem with long gcode commands, and G2/G3 commands are some of the longest.
 You can specify a maximum gcode length to prevent long commands from being generated, which will reduce compression by a tiny amount.
+This value is defaults to 0 for unlimited length.

 * Type: Value
 * Default: 0 (no limit)